My guest for today is fellow podcaster and blogger Thomas Frank of CollegeInfoGeek.com, a site dedicated to helping undergrads be awesome at college.

 - Starting his own blog on WordPress

-The mindset of upgrading or doing things better
+- The mindset of always upgrading or doing things better

-- Being willing to put some effort in to figure things yourself
+- Be willing to put some effort in to figure things yourself

 - The time you spend in class is constant.

 - The time you have to study is variable.